Diving the Cenotes of Mexico

 WHAT CERTIFICATION DO I NEED?

 To explore the cavern zone an Open Water certification is the minimum requirement.
-Though some deeper cenotes require an Advanced certification.
+However some deeper cenotes require an Advanced certification.

 We will be heading into an overhead environment with four fragile walls to avoid rather than just the reef below, so buoyancy can be a challenge.
 We therefore require that you have dove within the last 6 months for your own safety and the preservation of the cave.
 If it’s been a while for you don’t worry, we can always hop into the ocean for a quick warm up.